HolmesSoftware/HolmesSoftware/README.md

 ### Nice to meet you! 👋

-I'm Tyler, im an aspiring Full Stack Developer currently working as a .NET Developer at [Janalta](https://www.janalta.com/)
+I'm Tyler, im an aspiring Full Stack Developer currently working as a .NET Developer Associate at [Janalta](https://www.janalta.com/)

 I've been using C#, JavaScript, React/Next, Firebase and SQL to build my personal projects and client sites!